Watercolor and photography

-What do painting and photography have to do with each other?
-Is painting something like "painting by numbers," a mere copy of photographs or the reality?
-Who influences whom when a painter and a photographer meet?
-Photographic documentation versus artistic creation?
+What do watercolor and photography have in common?
+Is watercolor something like "paint by numbers," simply copying?
+Who influences whom when a watercolorist and a photographer meet?
+Photographic documentation versus artistic composition?

-We're asked many questions in our collaboration, some of them amusing.
-And many of the answers are difficult ... we see our collaboration on various projects as an ongoing process in which focal points — and thus also answers — can emerge and change again.
-A small example: the painter determines the color selection quite independently from reality, and the photographer?
-He also has various options by selecting status of light, position of the sun, illumination, or even the weather to take the photo.
-And we're not even talking about digital post-processing, which today opens up endless possibilities.
+In our collaboration, we are asked many questions, some of them quite amusing.
+And many answers are difficult... we see our collaboration on various projects as an ongoing process in which priorities—and therefore answers—emerge and can change again.
+A small example: the painter determines the color selection quite independently of reality, but what about the photographer?
+They also determine it by deciding under what light, sun position, lighting conditions, or even weather conditions the photo will be taken.
+And that doesn't even include digital post-processing, which opens up endless possibilities today.

 Mystical Venice